Latest Vokera boilers reviews & price guide for 2022

 - No need for storage cylinders or tanks

 - No built-in filling loop

 The Vision Plus S condensing system boiler provides heating and optional domestic hot water through an external storage cylinder, the AquaFlow unvented cylinders from Vokera.

 Most UK homeowners’ needs are likely to meet by their output variants of 20, 25, and 30kW.
 The prices range typically from £630 and £670, boiler installation fees excluded.

-Through available accessories, the Vision Plus may control mixed temperature circuits such as classic radiators used for underfloor heating directly.
+Through available accessories, such as these Vokera thermostats and boiler controls the Vision Plus may control mixed temperature circuits such as classic radiators used for underfloor heating directly.

 The boiler can also be aligned with a hybrid system component incorporating green technology like heat pumps and solar thermal.
 In addition, the modern style of the boiler will fit nicely within any setting and comes with a standard seven-year guarantee.